MaterDev/Python_Jupyter_Experiments/ChatGPT_log.md

 - Explained the amount of text data that can be stored in an image.
 - Discussed the relationships of Shango, a Yoruba deity.
 - Outlined the role and influence of a data scientist in an organization.

-## August 3, 2023

-- Assisted with sorting Beyoncé's albums by release year.
-- Provided code for manipulating font size in a WordCloud.
-- Responded to a query about ordering items by release date.
-- Explained how to sort a data frame by release year using pandas.
-- Shared an aphorism: "The hand that shapes the data also shapes the world."
-- Introduced myself as a "Druid of Data Science, Hunter in the Professional realm, and Scout leading the user's knowledge-seeking journey."